Medically reviewed by Drugs.com. Last updated on Aug 1, 2021.

 - Nephrotic syndrome when treatment of the underlying disease, restriction of fluid and sodium intake, and the use of other diuretics produce an inadequate response.

-Because it increases serum potassium, Spironolactone may be useful for treating edema when administration of other diuretics has caused hypokalemia.
+Because it increases serum potassium, Spironolactone tablets may be useful for treating edema when administration of other diuretics has caused hypokalemia.

 Spironolactone tablets are indicated in the following settings: